Servebolt/pam-apparmor-ingroup/README.md

 # AppArmor PAM module

 This is an alternative to the PAM module AppArmor ships, and is loosely based on it.
-The main differences are that we only use two hats, the DEFAULT and the confined, and select which one to use based on supplementary groups rather than user name or primary group.
+The main differences are that we only use two sub profiles, `unconfined` and `confined`, and select which one to use based on supplementary groups rather than user name or primary group.

+This makes it easier to set up confinement of a group of users without having to define hats for every user or using primary groups which are incompatible with usergroups and the like.

 ### Installation from source